mautic/user-documentation/docs/configuration/settings.rst

 * **Trusted proxies** - To configure the IP addresses that should be trusted as proxies.
 This setting is mandatory when using Mautic behind an SSL terminating proxy.
 Separate multiple IP addresses by a comma. i.e ``127.0.0.1, 10.0.0.0/8, fc00::/7``

-* **IP lookup service** - By default, Mautic uses MaxMind GeoLite2 City to identify the city of a website visitor, based on the location of the Internet Service Provider (ISP) for their IP address.
+* **IP lookup service** - By default, Mautic uses :ref:`MaxMind GeoLite2 City<maxmind license>`to identify the city of a website visitor, based on the location of the Internet Service Provider (ISP) for their IP address.

 * **IP lookup service authentication** - To use another available IP lookup service which requires authentication, enter your credentials.